You might wonder, “Does potassium iodide expire?” (Potassium iodide tablets are used for an extent of nuclear radiation thyroid protection.)

 In case you have been wondering if potassium iodide expires (such as the branded iOSAT™ tablets and others)… I found out that I had been wrong in my assumption.
 This was based on what I had heard from others, and the dates on packaging.

-For those of you who don’t know what they are, they’re basically ‘nuke pills’ that help prevent radioactive iodine from getting into the thyroid gland during a nuclear radiation emergency.
+For those of you who don’t know what these tablets are… They’re basically ‘nuke pills’.
+They help prevent radioactive iodine from getting into the thyroid gland during a nuclear radiation emergency.